Kereta Api Indonesia: Logo history

-On September 28, 2011, coinciding with its 66th anniversary, PT KAI launched a new logo.
+On 28 September 2011, coinciding with its 66th anniversary, PT KAI launched a new logo.
 The logo was created by Farid Stevy Asta, vocalist of the rock band FSTVLST, who won first place in the company's new logo design competition.
 Asta, who worked on the KAI logo at LibStud, said that he himself was "inspired by the old KAI logo" (the letter Z).
 The logo consists of three curved lines with two orange, one blue below, and a transparent arrow.
 PT KAI describes the elements of the logo as follows: lines as dynamic movements in achieving the vision and mission, and arrows symbolizing "integrity values".
-The two oranges symbolize "internal-external excellent service (customer satisfaction)," and the blue symbolizes "innovation to provide added value to stakeholders".
+The two oranges symbolize "internal-external excellent service (customer satisfaction)," and the blue symbolises "innovation to provide added value to stakeholders".

-In commemorating its 75th anniversary on September 28, 2020, PT KAI inaugurated a new logo in the form of three letters of the alphabet, namely "K", "A", and "I" which are written in italics (depicting the company's progressive, open, and trustworthy character).
-The train-like accent on the letter "A" symbolizes "hope to advance the company as the best and most synergistic transportation ecosystem" and the use of two colors that have different meanings from the previous logo, namely the combination of these two colors reflects aspects in "harmonious relations between KAI and all stakeholders in the railway sector", with blue (on the letters "K" and "I") symbolizing "stability, professionalism, trustworthiness, and confidence of the company", and orange (on the letter "A") symbolizing "enthusiasm, creativity, and determination of the company".
+In commemorating its 75th anniversary on 28 September 2020, PT KAI inaugurated a new logo in the form of three letters of the alphabet, namely "K", "A", and "I" which are written in italics (depicting the company's progressive, open, and trustworthy character).
+The train-like accent on the letter "A" symbolizes "hope to advance the company as the best and most synergistic transportation ecosystem" and the use of two colours that have different meanings from the previous logo, namely the combination of these two colors reflects aspects in "harmonious relations between KAI and all stakeholders in the railway sector", with blue (on the letters "K" and "I") symbolizing "stability, professionalism, trustworthiness, and confidence of the company", and orange (on the letter "A") symbolizing "enthusiasm, creativity, and determination of the company".